 - Work with student office assistants to keep building bulletin boards current.

-- Serve as representative on campus or college committees as requested.
+- Participate in university shared governance and serve as representative on campus or college committees as requested.

 - Excellent verbal and written communication skills.